Infection Control Annual Statement

 Background:

-The Burdwood Surgery lead for infection, procedure and control is Julie Noble (Practice Nurse) and Mark Foster (Practice Manager).
+The Burdwood Surgery champion for infection prevention, procedure, review and control is Rie Anna L Woods (Lead Practice Nurse) and Mark Foster (Practice Manager).

 The team will keep updated with infection prevention and control: policies, training and practices and share necessary information with staff.